raspberrypilearning/electricity-generation/en/step_2.md

 ![image of background](images/electricity-starter-green-flag.png){:width="400px"}

-New Zealand produces a lot of their electricity using hydro power which is why there's a lot of blue on the graph.
+New Zealand produces a lot of their electricity using hydro power which is why there's a lot of blue on the column graph.

 --- /task ---

-You are now going to create a graph for another country.
+You are now going to create a column for another country.
 To do this you will copy the **New Zealand** sprite.

 --- task ---